oVirt/ovirt-site/source/uncategorized/mass-vms-run.html.md

 ### Stage 1

 Intoroducing a central place in the engine, VmsRunner, which will be responsible to run VMs.
-The VmsRunner will be similar to AutoStartVmsRunner which is responsible to run HA VMs that went down [1].
-All the requests to run VM (automatically by VdsUpdateRuntimeInfo (rerun [2])/AutoStartVmsRunner,/Prestarted VMs monitoring job, REST api, UI) will be made through the VmsRunner job.
+All the requests to run VM [1] (except reruns) will be made through this place.

-The benefits of having VmsRunner:
+The benefits of having a central place which is reponsible for running VMs:

 *   Run VM requests which came around the same time can be prioritiezed (run highly available VMs that went down can get the highest priority, then rerun and then the others)
 *   VMs that should be run can be aggregated and then scheduled in a bulk
 *   Run VM commands which are targeted to the same host can be grouped together and be sent in one message to vdsm
-*   The history of VMs that were run on each host recently can be saved in one place in the memory
+*   The history of VMs that were run on each host recently can be easily saved in memory and be accessed when inspecting further run requests

+The VmsRunner will be a quartz job, similar to AutoStartVmsRunner which was recently introduced for running highly available VMs that went down unexpectedly.

 Caching the RunVmCommands and sending them in a bulk to vdsm is expected to reduce the time spent on waiting for the synchronized call to the create verb in vdsm to end.
 A diagram that demonstrates the current flow: